School of Management: Graduate Programs

 Welcome to the School of Management, where all our academic programs aim to educate students on how to harness information and knowledge on prevalent trends that impact business sustainability and growth in the 21st century, specifically:

-- Opportunity for innovation that derives from these expanded opportunities, and
+- Opportunity for innovation that derives from these expanded opportunities

 All students will utilize this knowledge to develop integrative strategic initiatives that support business development, add value to an organization, and serve their community.
-Resulting academic programs also reflect the viewpoints of the Association to Advance Collegiate Schools of Business (AACSB) and other accrediting organizations, perspectives of external and internal stakeholder groups, and both support and advance the school’s “Statements of Identification,” which include vision, mission, and campaign statements.
-Together, these latter elements inform a well-balanced but diverse and comprehensive portrait of the school’s long-term, medium-term, and short-term strategies and planning activities.
-All School of Management graduate programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB), both in New York, and across all global campus locations.
+Resulting academic programs also reflect the viewpoints of the Association to Advance Collegiate Schools of Business (AACSB) and other accrediting organizations and perspectives of external and internal stakeholder groups, and both support and advance the school’s “Statements of Identification,” which include vision, mission, and campaign statements.
+These latter elements inform a well-balanced but diverse and comprehensive portrait of the school’s long-term, medium-term, and short-term strategies, and planning activities.
+All School of Management graduate programs are accredited by the AACSB in New York and across all global campus locations.

 Students who graduate from the School of Management will join alumni who have achieved significant distinction in the workforce.
 We look forward to hearing of the lifelong achievements of our alumni and the distinctive milestones they’ve attained in support of professional aspirations.

 Administration and Professional Staff

 The school’s administrative team oversees program delivery and other functions necessary to effectively deliver the school’s activities.
 The professional staff provides services to all stakeholder groups that the school supports, including students, alumni, business leaders, and faculty.
 Together the administration and professional staff of the school take a student-centric approach to their responsibilities, always with consideration to student needs and stakeholder values.